||Full Time Faculty

 Click here for how to apply

-Adheres to the established class, office and exam schedules.
-Submits contracts, book requests, syllabi, grades, evaluations, and other required paperwork and reports by due dates.
+- Adheres to the established class schedule and office hours.
+Submits contracts, book requests, syllabi, grades, evaluations, and other required paperwork and reports in a timely manner.

-Conducts scholarly research, writes and submits articles for publication in academic journals.
-Remains knowledgeable of current scholarly/research activities in respective discipline by reading journal articles, attending professional conferences, and maintaining relationships with other fellow scholars and/or researchers in field of expertise.
+- Conducts research, writes and submits articles for publication in professional journals.
+Remains knowledgeable of current research activities in the respective discipline by reading journal articles, attending conferences, and maintaining relationships with other fellow researchers.

 EDUCATION and/or EXPERIENCE

 - Earned doctorate in exercise science/kinesiology with a primary focus in exercise physiology is required; ABD considered with a deadline for terminal degree completion.

 - Candidates with additional expertise adapted activity, sport psychology, and/or external certifications such as ACSM/CES, ACSM/RCEP, ACSM/HFI, NSCA/CSCS, or NSCA/CPT will be given preference

 - Demonstrated potential for strong teaching and quality research is required.

 - Thorough understanding of exercise science curriculum and its application in the classroom especially as it relates to exercise science and athletic training students.

 - Familiarity with the process by which a research agenda is established and the ability to design, develop, and execute research projects requiring the collection and analysis of data.
 And the ability to encourage and support undergraduate research.